JvanKatwijk/qt-dab/README.md

 The picture above shows the topline op the right half of the main window.

  * touching the small icon left on the top of the right half will show (or hide) the *technical widget*, a widget showing all technical details as well as strength indicators and a spectrum of the audio of the selected service;
  * touching the small icon to the right next, the folder/directory in which the slides, the tii log and the log file are written is shown;
  * touching the small **blue** icon causes the device list to be displayed.

 ![6.9](/res/read_me/devicelist.png)

  * touching the icon showing a *speaker* controls **muting** the signal and shows whether or not a signal should be audible.
- * touching the *copyright symbol* shows (or, if visible, hides) a small widget with acknowledgements for using external libraries;
+ * touching the *copyright symbol* shows (or, if visible, hides) a small **about** window with acknowledgements for using external libraries;

 ![6.9](/res/read_me/mainwindow-buttons.png)

-At the bottom:
+At the bottom of the right half of the window, one sees 4 buttons:

  * the button labeled *scan* controls the visibility of a the scan handler widget;
- * the button labeled *http* controls the http handler with which a map (with the transmitters) will be shown;
+ * the button labeled *http* controls the http handler with which a map (with the transmitters displayed on their location) will be shown;
  * the button labeled *spectrum* controls the visibility of the spectrum widget, a widget that contains views on and information of the DAB signal itself;
  * the button labeled *controls* controls the visibility of the so-called *configuration and control widget*, a widget that contains numerous settings for this software;
  * the bottom line shows the transmitter name from the transmitter with the  strongest data, and - in this case - that the avx2 instruction extension is used for some computations.
+Clicking on that bottom line controls the visibility of the dxDisplay.

 ![6.9](/res/read_me/services.png)